yellowtree/geoip-detect/readme.txt

 New: Shortcode for showing/hiding content!

 == Changelog ==

+= 2.12.0 =
+* NEW: It is now possible to use ipstack.com as a data source.

 = 2.11.2 =
 * The auto-updater of the Maxmind City Lite source now updates more often (every 1-2weeks) in order to get more accurate data.